Low-alcohol beer: Non-alcoholic beer

 As more people consume non-alcoholic beverages for health reasons, social reasons, or because they want to enjoy the taste of beer without the effects of alcohol, the global non-alcoholic beer market was expected to double by 2024 from the level in 2018.

 Arab world

 The Middle East accounts for almost a third of worldwide sales of nonalcoholic and alcohol-free beer.

 Malaysia

 The market for nonalcoholic beer in Malaysia has been slow in comparison to other Muslim-majority countries, and as of 2015, the Malaysian government has not approved any non-alcoholic beers as halal.

+According to the Malaysian Islamic Development Department (JAKIM), beverages made with the same intention and process as liquor are considered non-halal, regardless of alcohol content.
+A minister in the Prime Minister's Department stated that using the name "alcohol-free beer" is confusing to Muslims because the production process is the same as for alcoholic products.

 Iran

 In 2008, the sale of non-alcoholic beers in Iran continued its high performance with double-digit growth rates in both value and volume and is expected to more than double its total volume sales between 2008 and 2013.

 India

 Non alcoholic beer sales in India are relatively low.

 United States

-The United States has seen a rise in non-alcoholic beer consumption over the last decade.
+The United States has seen a rise in non-alcoholic beer consumption from 2013 to 2023.